facebookresearch/phyre/docs/SIMULATOR.md

 ## Tinkering with the physics

-To make generalization in Phyre dataset feasible we use the parameters for all simulations and bodies.
+To make generalization in the Phyre dataset feasible we use the parameters for all simulations and bodies.
 This includes [FPS](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/simulator/task_utils.h#L25), precision of [collision resolving](https://github.com/facebookresearch/phyre/blob/master/src/simulator/task_utils.h#L27-L28), [gravity](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/simulator/thrift_box2d_conversion.cpp#L28), [density](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/simulator/thrift_box2d_conversion.cpp#L29), [friction and restitution](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/simulator/thrift_box2d_conversion.cpp#L30-L37) and [damping factors](https://github.com/facebookresearch/phyre/blob/08643a271b7f0b1e9dddfb38bfab6e8501326d2b/src/simulator/thrift_box2d_conversion.cpp#L38-L46).
 However, as everything is Thrift, it's easy to add required parameters per object or per task in Python, and use it in C++.
 The same goes the other way, i.e., if you want to get more data, e.g., speeds of the objects, you can add them to `TaskSimulation` in C++ and use in Python.
 Feel free to open an issue, if you need help with that.